obsidiansystems/ex-healthcare-claims-processing/README.md

 1. Make sure you have built the application with Maven (see Build with Maven step).

-2. Start the DA Sandbox and the Navigator.
+2. Start the Sandbox with Navigator and with the DAR deployed.
-Type:

 ```
-DAML_PROJECT="$(pwd)" da start
+daml start
 ```

-   The Navigator automatically opens in a new browser tab.
+2. Open UI in a new browser tab with http://localhost:7500.

+Disclaimer: "localhost" which the application is run on should not have a web facing ip address assigned to it.

 3. Start the automation logic by starting bots.
 Type:

 ```
 java -jar ./target/healthcare-claims-processing-0.0.1-SNAPSHOT.jar